akshayb7/Boston-House-Value-Prediction/README.md

 ### Code

-Template code is provided in the `boston_housing.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
+Note that the code included in `visuals.py` is meant to be used out-of-the-box.
 If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

 ### Run